-We generally sell our products pursuant to individual purchase orders, which often have extremely short lead times.
+These risks are increased by the fact that our customers in this market are large, sophisticated companies which have considerable purchasing power and control over their suppliers.
+In the Fiber Optics market, we generally sell our products pursuant to individual purchase orders, which often have extremely short lead times.
 If we are unable to fulfill these orders in a timely manner, it is likely that we will lose sales and customers.
 In addition, we sell some of our products to the U.S. Government and governmental entities.
 These contracts are generally subject to termination for convenience provisions and may be cancelled at any time.